Carlosjocaballero/capstone-compiler/README.md

 ## How To Test

-In order to test the compiler you can run the program with no parameters by using
+In order to test the compiler you can run the REPL by not specifying any parameters:
 ```bash
 cargo run
 ```